I am a research scientist at Oak Ridge National Laboratory (ORNL). ORNL Staff profile, contact details. LinkedIn Profile.

-- Simulation methods for exploitation of Petascale supercomputers and emergent architectures
+- Simulation methods for exploitation of Exascale supercomputers and emergent architectures

 I am a member of the Nanotheory Institute at the Center for Nanophase Materials Sciences (CNMS) and the Computational Materials Science group in the Computer Science and Mathematics Division.

 I spent three years at NREL with Alex Zunger after completing my PhD with Richard Needs at the University of Cambridge.
 For several years I worked with Mark Jarrell at the University of Cincinnati working on high-temperature cuprate superconductors.
-In 2009 I changed from a similar position at JICS/UT Knoxville to my current role.
+In 2009 I changed from a similar position at JICS/UT Knoxville to staff at ORNL.